Grievance Letter - Grievance Procedure

 My name is Sam Stone and I can help you avoid the common pitfalls which most employees’ experience when entering the grievance procedure at work.
 I have written hundreds of grievance letters for employees’.

-I have also represented my wife, myself, family and close friends in Employment Tribunals.
+I have also represented my wife and myself in Employment Tribunals.

 I have successfully procured settlements for all the above.
 You can visit my testimonials page with regard to employees’ who I have also helped write grievance letters for.